 There's no tree more iconic to Africa than the Baobab.

-They call it the "upside down tree" because it's leafless for much of the year and looks like its roots are stretching into the air instead of branches.
+They call it the "upside down tree" because it's leafless for much of the year and looks like roots stretching into the air instead of branches.
 It might be more apropros to call it "the giving tree" since it provides food, clothing, medicine, shelter and water to animals and humans across the African savannah.

 Its fruit is reminiscent of coconut.
 They're big (they weigh a few pounds each) and have a hard, smooth shell protecting white flesh inside that tastes bright with hints of vanilla.